alloc/vana/README.md

 [![Code style: Prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/alecdotbiz)

-Observe your immutable state trees. 🌲👀
+Observe your immutable state trees.

+Vana adds **observability** to normal objects without mutating their public appearance.
+The only exception to that rule is that all objects are made **immutable**.
+This is Vana at its core.

+&nbsp;

 ### [Read the introduction.](./docs/intro.md)

+&nbsp;

 ## Basic usage